learningequality/HookCatcher/README.md

-# HookCatcher
+# Auto-Screenshot

-Generates perceptual diff of Kolibri states.
+Generates perceptual diff of a git repository as you make pull requests.

 ## Setup